Parsa-Rajabi/CIS145/docs/week-7.md

 - A class selector allows you to simultaneously target different HTML elements regardless of their position in the document tree.
 - HTML elements labeled with the same class attribute value, can be targeted for styling by using a class selector, which takes the form:
   - period `.` followed by the class name: `.blue-circle`
-- Class selectors should not have any spaces, instead, you can use the following to concactinate 2 words together:
+- Class selectors should not have any spaces, instead, you can use the following to concatenate 2 words together:
   - Dash: `.blue-circle`
   - Underscore: `.blue_cricle`
   - Camelcase: `.blueCircle`